-10 Autorité des marchés financiers, Governance Guideline, April 2009.
+Autorité des marchés financiers, Governance Guideline, April 2009.

-- adequately monitor reinsurance transactions, in particular, through: - activity management reports; and - internal audit reports; - ensure that the reinsurance strategy is being applied adequately; - review the reinsurance strategy and policy on a regular basis and as required, in particular when the situation of the insurer or its reinsurers changes; - ensure that reinsurance transactions with affiliated legal persons or associates11 are conducted in the same manner as those carried out at arm's length.
+- -activity management reports; and - •uinternal audit reports; - ensure that the reinsurance strategy is being applied adequately; - review the reinsurance strategy and policy on a regular basis and as required, in particular when the situation of the insurer or its reinsurers changes; - ensure that reinsurance transactions with affiliated legal persons or associates- are conducted in the same manner as those carried out at arm's length.